Wealth Management -

 I have also been reading much in recent times about how there is a shift from advice to self-serve across the financial services sector due to the impact of technology and the arrival of new players in the fintech space disrupting the traditional houses.
 While we should celebrate the broader access to financial education and the fact that information on global markets, tax and jurisdictional issues and wealth planning solutions is more available now than ever before, I’m wary about the implications this shift could have on long term financial plans, but then I would say that as Head of Business Development in the financial services industry.

-Seeking and receiving good financial advice is something that we should be celebrating.
+Seeking and receiving robust wealth planning advice is something that we should be celebrating.
 Like mental and physical wellbeing, having a financial health check with a professional qualified to give advice is an investment in your future.

-The benefits can be enormous from saved tax, to ensuring your loved ones are financially secure, aligning your investment plans to your goals for the future and managing the level of volatility you want from financial assets.
+The benefits of good wealth planning can be enormous, from saved tax, to ensuring your loved ones are financially secure, aligning your investment plans to your goals for the future and managing the level of volatility you want from financial assets.
 Creating a plan with a desired outcome can help you feel in control and confident for your – and your loved ones’ – financial future.

 But despite these benefits, I come back to the subject of behavioural bias.
 It is a uniquely human foible that can cloud our judgement add a prejudice or insert an illogical preference – here are three biases that I have observed the most in over 35 years in the industry.